 - Find an appropriate yet linkable format (lists, quizzes, how to, etc.)

 - You may want to look into Pagerank for more info.
-We’ve covered how Pagerank determines the value of links here.
+We’ve previously covered how Pagerank determines the value of links in another article.

 We have an entire article on boosting page speeds, if you’re looking for a more thorough dive into this topic as it relates to page SEO.
 SEMrush does give certain website performance stats, but there are better ways to identify issues related to site speed when you need further insights.
 Aside from SEMrush, you should also analyse your pages with Chrome’s own user experience report and Google Lighthouse.
 Page Speed Insights is another helpful program that can give you the metrics you need in a more specific manner.